syncthing/docs/users/config.rst

 .. option:: options.sendFullIndexOnUpgrade

-    Controls whether all index data is resent when an upgrade is detected, equivalent to starting Syncthing with :option:`--reset-deltas`.
+    Controls whether all index data is resent when an upgrade has happened, equivalent to starting Syncthing with :option:`--reset-deltas`.
 This used to be the default behavior in older versions, but is mainly useful as a troubleshooting step and causes high database churn.
 The default is now